OpenGPTX/olm-datasets/pipeline_scripts/common_crawl/README.md

 ![olm_cc_pipeline](https://user-images.githubusercontent.com/20826878/199851707-64a7a026-c413-4d78-8b04-a825e07534b3.jpeg)

 # Quick start
 This section provides all the commands that you need to generate a deduplicated and filtered dataset from Common Crawl, ready for pretraining!
+## Start on HPC system Taurus
+Please make sure you've done the `setup.py` and followed all the instruction in the root dir of this repo before you start with preprocessing!
+Before every use, activate the needed environment by `source activate.sh` directly from your workspace dir.
+Detailed Informations can be found [here](https://github.com/OpenGPTX/olm-datasets).

 ## One time only